-But a few documentaries have stayed with me even to this day.
-Check them out if you want to be moved, shocked, or downright amazed.
+There are a handful of documentaries that were impactful enough to stay with me even to this day.
+Here are some of the best documentaries to watch if you want to be moved, shocked, or downright amazed.

 1. Jiro Dreams of Sushi (2011)

 The story of the world's greatest sushi chef and what it cost for him to reach that level.
 Interspersed between beautiful shots of gourmet sushi and peeks into the life of a reserved but skilled master, you get punched by some heavy emotional beats.

 The director would later go on to create Chef's Table, which is something of a spiritual successor to this wonderful documentary.

 More Excellent Documentaries to Watch